Top 10 Best Plank Exercises For Six-pack (2024)

 Spiderman Plank

-The Spiderman plank workout is a bodyweight exercise that serves mainly for the core and the upper body.
+The Spiderman plank workout is a bodyweight exercise mainly for the core and the upper body.
 This is a great cardio move too, it makes the heart pumping and the blood moving.

 If you want to burn extra calories and want to make six-pack abs, improve your balance, and strengthen your muscles, add this workout to your warm-up routine or a core workout.